elasticio/api-docs/source/includes/_executions.md

 Parameter       | Description
 --------------- | -----------
 COMPONENT_ID    | The ID of the component
-GIT_HASH        | Revision of a build of the component.
+GIT_HASH        | Revision of the component's build.
 Also there is "keyword" `latest` which means the most recent successful build.

 ### Attributes